Pablo8241/OneNose_Project/README.md

 The Directional eNose is an electronic nose system designed to detect and identify the direction of odors and chemical substances in the environment.
 The system uses multiple SGP30 air quality sensors arranged in a circular pattern to detect CO2 and TVOC (Total Volatile Organic Compounds) concentrations from different directions.
 It has the functionality of being able to detect where a smell is coming from and display the direction using an LED ring as indicator.
 In addition to that it has a BME680 and 6 functionalised gas sensors used for detecting the type of odor.

 The main program (`eNose_Program.py`) continuously monitors all sensors and environmental conditions, providing real-time data on air quality measurements and environmental parameters.
+In addition to directional detection, the program can identify specific smells using a machine learning model generated with Edge Impulse.
+By loading a `.eim` model file, the system classifies odors in real time based on sensor data and displays the detected smell on the GUI.
+The program also features a graphical interface for live feedback and supports safe shutdown and control via the hardware buttons on the display.

 ## Hardware Components